 William Franke is professor of comparative literature and religious studies at Vanderbilt University.
 He is the author and editor of numerous books, including A Philosophy of the Unsayable (University of Notre Dame Press, 2014).

-“Most impressive is what has now become William Franke’s hallmark: an erudite interdisciplinarity that moves with seeming ease between various disciplines within the humanities (but especially religion, theology, literature, and philosophy) in order to reach a more comprehensive position from which to examine any one issue, or several issues collectively.
-This book brings a strong career focused on apophatic thinking to an important high point.” ~Andrew W. Hass, author of Hegel and the Art of Negotiation
+“Most impressive is what has now become William Franke’s hallmark: an erudite interdisciplinarity that moves with seeming ease between various disciplines within the humanities in order to reach a more comprehensive position from which to examine any one issue.
+On the Universality of What Is Not brings a strong career focused on apophatic thinking to an important high point.” —Andrew W. Hass, author of Hegel and the Art of Negation